oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/4-explore-images/4-explore-images.md

     ![View images with object detection](./images/oac-workbook-final.png)

-> **Note:** If you want to add the Vision Plugin to your own environment, you can download it from the Analytics vizualization extensions page available here: https://www.oracle.com/business-analytics/data-visualization/extensions/
+> **Note:** If you want to add the Vision Plugin to your own environment, you can download it from the Analytics visualization extensions page available here: https://www.oracle.com/business-analytics/data-visualization/extensions/
 >
 >This video shows how to install the visualization (or any) plugin: